-We end this paper by tying up the following loose end.
+We end the paper by tying up the following loose end.
 Namely, in \cite[Ch.
-II]{M96}, localizations of nilpotent $G$-spaces were defined relative to equivariant cohomology theories, and we would like to compare this to our localizations relative to $\mathbf{T}$-equivalences.
+II]{M96}, localisations of nilpotent $G$-spaces were defined relative to equivariant cohomology theories, and we would like to compare this to our localisations relative to $\mathbf{T}$-equivalences.

 \begin{Definition} A map of $G$-spaces, $f:X \to Y$, is a cohomology $\mathbf{T}$-equivalence if for all $\mathbf{T}$-local coefficient systems $\underline{A}$, $f^*: H^*(Y;\underline{A}) \to H^*(X; \underline{A})$ is an isomorphism. \end{Definition}